 Insurance companies keep a tight rein on their settlement dollars.
 Home modification costs are extremely expensive and sometimes denied or devalued by the responsible parties’ insurance carriers.

-Treatment Options For Spinal Cord Injury
+Treatment Options for Spinal Cord Injury

 Apart from immediate stabilization to prevent further damage, treatment usually comes from rehabilitation specialists, physical therapy, occupational therapy, nutritional counseling, home health nursing care, and psychological support.
+Many spinal cord injury victims will not know their prognosis until several months or even a year following their accident.

 For isolated spinal cord injuries, the mortality rate after one year is about 5-7 percent.
 If a patient survives the first 24 hours after spinal cord injury, the likelihood of survival for ten years is approximately 75-80 percent.

-- Florida’s Brain And Spinal Cord Injury Program is an outreach of the Department of Health and provides funding to offer services to residents.
+- Florida’s Brain and Spinal Cord Injury Program is an outreach of the Department of Health and provides funding to offer services to residents.
 Click here for information on applying to this program.

 - Miami-Dade spinal cord injury support group meets monthly at Jackson Memorial Hospital in the Christine E. Lynn Rehab Center.